tsutterley/pyTMD/doc/source/getting_started/Getting-Started.rst

 For users wanting to calculate tidal elevations or currents for a series of files, the `compute_tidal_elevations.py <https://github.com/tsutterley/pyTMD/blob/main/scripts/compute_tidal_elevations.py>`_ and `compute_tidal_currents.py <https://github.com/tsutterley/pyTMD/blob/main/scripts/compute_tidal_currents.py>`_ programs cover most use cases.
-They take an input file (in csv, netCDF4, HDF5 or geotiff formats) and compute the tidal elevations or currents (zonal and meridional) for each point.
+They take an input file (in csv, netCDF4, HDF5, parquet or geotiff formats) and compute the tidal elevations or currents (zonal and meridional) for each point.

 .. code-block:: bash